2 Americans Collect Dialects of Ordinary People to Build a Chinese Dialect Map

 Today, most of Phonemica’s operations still heavily rely on the support of social networks, as it uses social networks to recruit volunteers.
 Volunteers categorize and edit the stories collected online.
 Hansen estimates future interviewees of Phonemica might include immigrant communities (overseas Chinese) who have never lived in China.
 In fact, “the map on the front page of the website possesses an undefined Chinese border, already demonstrating Phonemica’s interest in exploring how people speak Chinese outside of China.”
 Up until now, most audio tracks collected are from coastal regions, [but] Hansen adds that in the future, even Chinese speakers from Singapore and Mongolia will be able to tell their stories.

-China too has many websites and forums that are dialect-related, but most websites are limited to textual material, and a systematic audio information collection is rare, with most information being used for professional research.
+China too has many websites and forums that are dialect-related, but most websites are limited to textual material, and a systematic audio information collection is rare, with most being used for professional research.
 Phonemica mostly collects stories spoken in different dialects from ordinary people.
 “Fundamentally speaking, we want to record Chinese people’s [vernacular] dialects that they use at home through the stories told by the interviewees,” Parker says.
 He adds, “while recording dialects, we are also making/recording Asia’s oral history.”
 Next to every story’s audio track, Phonemica attaches relevant ethnographic background, such as photographs, hometown, academic degree, etc. which makes it [Phonemica] more approachable and more interesting than its professional academic research website counterparts.

 Comments on Sohu: